 - Example

-Focus on speed and reliability: By not including certain SQL features, MySQL stays light to prioritize speed and reliability.
+When you need speed and reliability.
+By not including certain SQL features, MySQL stays light to prioritize speed and reliability.
 MySQL’s speed is especially apparent when it comes to highly concurrent, read-only functions.
 This makes it an excellent choice for certain business intelligence purposes.
 However, if you need to run a lot of complicated queries under heavy loads, PostgreSQL may be a better choice.

-Options for server optimization: MySQL offers various options for tweaking and optimizing your MySQL server by adjusting variables like sort_buffer_size, read_buffer_size, max_allowed_packet, etc.
+When you need options for server optimization.
+MySQL offers various options for tweaking and optimizing your MySQL server by adjusting variables like sort_buffer_size, read_buffer_size, max_allowed_packet, etc.

-A cloud-ready DBMS: MySQL is cloud-ready, and many cloud platforms offer MySQL services where they’ll install and maintain your MySQL database for a fee.
+When you want a cloud-ready DBMS.
+MySQL is cloud-ready, and many cloud platforms offer MySQL services where they’ll install and maintain your MySQL database for a fee.

-Multi-version concurrency control (MVCC) and ACID compliance are available with the InnoDB engine: The default engine for current versions of MySQL is InnoDB.
+When multi-version concurrency control (MVCC) and ACID compliance are needed, and you can tolerate the risk of corrupted tables.
+The default engine for current versions of MySQL is InnoDB.
 This adds MVCC and ACID compliance.
 However, problems with corrupted tables may still arise with InnoDB on MySQL because of its MyISAM table format.
 Moreover, selecting another engine will probably result in losing MVCC and ACID compliance.

-ORDBMS not just RDBMS: PostgreSQL is an object-relational programming language (ORDBMS), so it serves as a bridge between object-oriented programming and relational/procedural programming as C++ does.
+When you need an ORDBMS, not just an RDBMS.
+PostgreSQL is an object-relational programming language (ORDBMS), so it serves as a bridge between object-oriented programming and relational/procedural programming as C++ does.
 This allows you to define objects and table inheritance, translating to more complicated data structures.
 An ORDBMS is brilliant when you’re dealing with data that doesn’t mesh with a strictly relational model.

-Excellent for complex queries: When you need to perform complicated read-write operations while using data that requires validation, PostgreSQL is an excellent choice.
+When you need to carry out complex read-write operations.
+When you need to perform complicated read-write operations while using data that requires validation, PostgreSQL is an excellent choice.
 However, the ORDBMS could experience slowdowns while dealing with read-only operations.

-Supports NoSQL and a large variety of data types: PostgreSQL is a popular choice for NoSQL features.
+When you want the best NoSQL support and support for the largest variety of data types.
+PostgreSQL is a popular choice for NoSQL features.
 It natively supports a rich variety of data types, including JSON, hstore, and XML.
 You can define original data types and set up custom functions, too.

-Multi-version concurrency control (MVCC): MVCC is one of the most important reasons businesses choose PostgreSQL.
+When you need the best multi-version concurrency control (MVCC).
+MVCC is one of the most important reasons businesses choose PostgreSQL.
 MVCC permits different readers and writers to interact with and manage the PostgreSQL database simultaneously.
 This eliminates the need for a read-write lock each time someone needs to interact with the data—thus improving efficiency.
 MVCC achieves this through “snapshot isolation.”
 Snapshots represent the state of the data at a certain moment.
+Although the latest versions of MySQL offer MYVCC, PostgreSQL is usually the best for MVCC.

-ACID compliance: PostgreSQL prevents data corruption and preserves the integrity of data at the transactional level.
+When you require the highest levels of ACID compliance.
+PostgreSQL prevents data corruption and preserves the integrity of data at the transactional level.
 Read more about the value of PostgreSQL’s ACID compliance here.

-When it comes to PostgreSQL vs MySQL, both RDBMS have helpful communities to provide support to users, in addition to paid support from the DBMS owner or third-party providers.
+When it comes to PostgreSQL vs. MySQL user support, both database systems have helpful communities to provide support to users.
+You can also find paid support from third-party providers.
+Let’s look at how they compare.

 MySQL User Support